RealityStop/Bolt.Addons.Community/README.md

 	 - **Reverse Linear**
 	 - **Sigmoid**

+> ### Bolt.Addons.Community.Events  (New for 2.4!)
+ - **Defined Event**
+ - **Trigger Defined Event**
+ - **Global Event**
+ - **Trigger Global Event**

-> ### Bolt.Addons.Community.Events  (Officially moved to its own page - http://lifeandstylemedia.com/tutorials/bolt/assets/returnevent_downloads.php)
+Return Events have officially moved to their own page - http://lifeandstylemedia.com/tutorials/bolt/assets/returnevent_downloads.php)

 ## How do I use it?
 See the documentation!
+Add the .unitypackage, use the Tools menu to Build Unit Options, and they're ready to go!
 Once you've rebuilt your unit options, the new nodes will be available for use.
 The repository wiki details each node added.
 If we've missed anything, send us a message!

-# For Developers:
+# For Developers  (aka, you want to build the source yourself):

 ## How to build
 To build the addons for Bolt version {targetversion}.
 Add the following dlls from your Unity Project with {targetversion} of Bolt installed: